All About Testosterone

 How to get tested for low testosterone?

-- A blood or saliva sample can measure testosterone levels
+- A blood or saliva sample can measure testosterone levels.

-- A saliva test is simple and less stressful than a blood test while providing equivalent or sometimes even superior results; saliva test is a new technique and not yet as widely known as blood test.
+- A saliva test is simple and less stressful than a blood test, nonetheless provides equivalent or sometimes even superior results.
+Saliva testing is relatively new technique and not as widely popular as blood test.

-- The main concern with saliva test is variations in results; however, at-home health test from CLIA-certified labs that regularly compare their results with others can provide highly reproducible and reliable results
+- The main concern with saliva test is variations in results. however, at-home health test from CLIA-certified labs that regularly compare their results with others can provide highly reproducible and reliable results.

-- 50 – 185 pg/ml: normal range
+- 50 – 185 pg/ml: normal range.

 Blood based testosterone test

-- Normal range is: 260 – 1000 ng/dL
+- Normal range: 260 – 1000 ng/dL

 - if < 500 ng/dL – low and may need attention